itskanny/annolab-ui/README.md

 # Getting Started with Create React App

+Frontend for annotation tool.
+The backend is present in itsKanny/annolab repository

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How to run development sever